superduper-io/superduper/README.md

 - 🚀 **Deploy** all your AI models to automatically **compute outputs** in the database in a single environment with simple Python commands.
 - 🏋️ **Train** models on the data in yor database without additional ingestion and pre-processing simply by querying.
-- 🌐 Integrate APIs such as OpenAI to work together with other models on your data effortlessly.
+- 🌐 **Integrate** APIs such as OpenAI to work together with other models on your data effortlessly.

- <h4>Why choose SuperDuperDB?</h4>
+ ### Why choose SuperDuperDB?

 - 🪠 Avoid duplicate data, pipelines and infrastructure with a single scalable deployment
 - 📅 Deployment automatically kept up-to-date as new data is handled automatically and immediately
 - 🤸 Single developer setup for lightweight use-cases

-<h4>Who is SuperDuperDB for?</h4>
+### Who is SuperDuperDB for?

-  - 👨‍💻 Python developers using MongoDB who want to apply AI with simple commands.
+  - 👨‍💻 **Python developers** using MongoDB who want to apply AI with simple commands.
-  - 🧑‍🔬 Data scientists & ML engineers who want to develop AI models using their favourite tools, with minimum infrastructural overhead.
+  - 🧑‍🔬 **Data scientists & ML engineers** who want to develop AI models using their favourite tools, with minimum infrastructural overhead.
-  - 👷 Infrastructure engineers who want a single scalable setup that supports both in-house and cloud deployment.
+  - 👷 **Infrastructure engineers** who want a single scalable setup that supports both in-house and cloud deployment.

-<h4>SuperDuperDB transforms our MongoDB into:</h4>
+### SuperDuperDB transforms our MongoDB into:

-  - 🔄 An end-to-end live AI deployment which includes a model repository and registry, model training and computation of outputs/ inference
+  - 🔄 **An end-to-end live AI deployment** which includes a **model repository and registry**, **model training** and **computation of outputs/ inference**
-  - 📦 A feature store where the model outputs are stored alongside the inputs in desired formats and types
+  - 📦 **A feature store** where the model outputs are stored alongside the inputs in desired formats and types
-  - 🔢 A fully functional vector database to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB vector search
+  - 🔢 **A fully functional vector database** to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB vector search
-  - 📈 *(Coming soon)* A model performance monitor enabling model quality and degradation to be monitored as new data is inserted
+  - 📈 *(Coming soon)* **A model performance monitor** enabling model quality and degradation to be monitored as new data is inserted